mdda/mdda.github.io/_posts/OSS/2019-01-09-borg-backup.md

 {% endhighlight %}

-### KEY CHECK
+### Check that the backup can be restored

-VERY IMPORTANT STEP FOR ANY BACKUP SOLUTION!
+THIS IS A VERY IMPORTANT STEP FOR ANY BACKUP SOLUTION!

-Quick example :
+Quick example with a file that I knew should be in a specific backup batch :

 {% highlight bash %}
+mkdir -p ~/tmp/
+cd ~/tmp/
 borg extract  /media/disk/borg-home::personal-2019-01-09T01:03:27 mnt/data/Personal/Property/StreetEasy.txt
 {% endhighlight %}